Never do this when importing presets into Lightroom

 Select all of the presets in the L&A Preset Suite - Fuji + Portra folder and click "Import"

 You're finished!
-You'll see all of your presets for the Light & Airy Preset Suite neatly placed in Lightroom so that you can get started on editing and stay focused without any extra clutter!
+You'll see all of your presets for the Light & Airy Preset Suite neatly placed in Lightroom so you can get started on editing and stay focused without any extra clutter!

 New to this whole Light & Airy thing?
 I designed the Fuji Classic preset to work in any lighting situation.
 Tricky indoor ceremony lighting?
 Click Fuji Classic and then go to your 10 second edit folder and click "overhead light" from the saturation group.
 Talk about editing-life changing.